sdut-datadesk/hit-rate-analysis-sdpd/README.md

 ### About

 The Racial and Identity Profiling Act of 2015 (RIPA) requires nearly all California law enforcement agencies to submit demographic data on all detentions and searches.
-The Union-Tribune obtained in January stop data from the San Diego County Sheriff's Department under the California Public Records Act.
+The Union-Tribune obtained in January stop data from the San Diego Police Department.

 The Union-Tribune collected this data to analyze stops conducted by the San Diego Police Department.
 In particular, the code calculates hit rates -- or search yield rates -- which show how many searches resulted in officers finding contraband.